Shizuoka Station

-Lines
+Brief Description

 Shizuoka Station is served by the Tōkaidō Shinkansen and Tōkaidō Main Line, and is 180.2 rail km from Tokyo.

+Shizuoka Station is the biggest station in Shizuoka prefecture that 60 thousand people use this station per a day.

+All trains including the sleeper limited express Sunrise Seto and Sunrise Izumo stop here, and it is the starting and ending point of the limited express Fujikawa.

 Station layout

 Shizuoka Station has four platforms serving six tracks.
 Two island platforms with Tracks 1–4 serve the Tōkaidō Main Line trains, and long distance night trains.
 These platforms are connected with the station concourse via an underpass and are also connected at the same level to the Tōkaidō Shinkansen platforms.
 The Shinkansen station consists of two opposing side platforms serving two tracks, with two central tracks for non-stop trains.
 The station building has automated ticket machines, TOICA automated turnstiles, and a crewed "Green Window" service counter.